pipriles/maki/README.md

 ## Installation

 You should have `NODE` and `yarn` installed.

 Once you have those installed just install the dependencies doing `yarn install`.

-To build the project run `yarn run build`
+To build the project run `yarn run build`.

 To install the extension go to your Chrome Extensions tab and click __"Load unpacked"__ and select the `dist` folder that was generated on the build step.